 Canada has no shortage of natural places to visit – with nearly 50 national parks and reserves, there’s endless exploring to be done in our expansive backyard.
 Some parks are hugely popular – for example, Banff National Park had 3.8 million visitors last year – but there are other national parks that had less than five.
 And if you’re anything like me, that’s actually a major selling point.

-With free admission to Parks Canada places in 2017 (and free parks passes at MEC stores), there’ll be lots of people experiencing Canadian parks.
 Why not go somewhere less visited?
 These five northern parks prove that the best way to really feel like you’re on top of the world is to actually go there.
 Just don’t expect to drive into the park boundaries – these parks are way off the beaten track.
 Venture out of cell range and into some of the most breathtaking, soul-edifying backcountry on the planet.

 Consider this post your spark to go somewhere new.